What is a Master Data Management?

-As master data management strategies and data itself become more sophisticated, incorporating data wrangling, or cleaning and unifying diverse data sets, will be imperative to incorporate into a successful master data management strategy.
+As MDM strategies and data itself become more sophisticated, incorporating data wrangling, or cleaning and unifying diverse data sets, will be imperative to incorporate into a successful master data management strategy.

-Forward-looking businesses seeking to differentiate themselves on speed and efficiency are already integrating data wrangling into their master data management strategy.
-Trifacta integrates easily into a variety of cataloging and master data management platforms by expanding support for any user, any data, any cloud.
+Forward-looking businesses seeking to differentiate themselves on speed and efficiency are already integrating data wrangling into their MDM strategy.
+Trifacta integrates easily into a variety of cataloging and MDM platforms by expanding support for any user, any data, any cloud.